 What Is Emerging Technology

 We think of an emerging technology as one that is in development or one that is new or improved on the market.
-Technology is often custom designed for varying industries, so a technology that is necessary in one industry may not be so in another.
-Many companies wait (3-5 years) for a developing technology while other companies are inundated with technology concepts as they become available.
+Technology is often custom-designed for varying industries, so a technology that is necessary for one industry may not be so in another.
+Many companies wait (3-5 years) for developing technology while other companies are inundated with technology concepts as they become available.
 Most can agree, a needed technology is one that should improve productivity or economic ends.
 While it is an exciting time of opportunity based on new technology, it also presents some challenges for businesses.

 The Challenges in Emerging Technologies

 New digital technologies are released so frequently, it is difficult for IT organizations to keep up.
 A comprehensive process must be put in place in order for companies to understand emerging technologies and determine whether or not they need them.
 These new programs present copyright, licensing, and trademark challenges.
 New forms of associated media cause reproduction and copyright issues on a regular basis.
 The government is involved in order to protect the rights of business owners and technology companies.
 In fact, many companies have turned to information technology (IT) managed service providers (MSPs) to help sort it out.

 Companies in every industry must continually evaluate emerging technologies and their potential applications.
 It is an important choice in remaining competitive.
 For example, if a company ignored recent data analysis and collection technology, they may today be at risk of falling behind in accessing significant information that is key to future forecasting and decisions for success.
 Companies need intelligence for measuring, tracking, and assessing their futures and data is today a number one worldwide asset.
 In a Transformation Nation article on CIO.com, CIO Manager, Brendan McGowan, states, “Emerging technology represents a series of potential investments—in pure capital, time and energy—that have massive implications for the enterprise.”